dotse/tls-fed-auth/tls-fed-auth.md

 -   entity_id (REQUIRED)

     A URI that uniquely identifies the entity.
-This identifier MUST NOT collide with any other entity_id within the system or any external systems that the entity might interact with.
+This identifier MUST NOT collide with any other entity_id within the federation or with any other federation that the entity interacts with.

     Example: "https://example.com"

 -   organization (OPTIONAL)

     A name identifying the organization that the entity's metadata represents.
-The FedTLS federation operator MUST ensure a mechanism is in place to verify that the organization claim corresponds to the rightful owner of the information exchanged between nodes.
+The federation operator MUST ensure a mechanism is in place to verify that the organization claim corresponds to the rightful owner of the information exchanged between nodes.
 This is crucial for the trust model, ensuring certainty about the identities of the involved parties.
 The federation operator SHOULD choose an approach that best suits the specific needs and trust model of the federation.

     Example: "Example Org".